Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure

-Many electronic orders are found in the pseudogap state, such as electronic stripes and charge ordering \cite{TranquadaJM95,WuT11,GhiringhelliG12,NetoEH14,CominR14}, and the nematic order that breaks the in-plane rotational symmetry from $C_4$ to $C_2$ \cite{AndoY02,HinkovV08,DaouR10,LawlerMJ13,AchkarAJ16,ChoiniereO15,ChoiniereO17,ZhengY17,WuJ17}.
-Previous results from Nernst measurements show two types of nematicity in YBCO within the pseudogap state \cite{DaouR10,ChoiniereO15,ChoiniereO17}, the first one tracking the charge-density-wave (CDW) modulations around doping level $p$ = 0.12 and the second one tracking the pseudogap energy with the onset temperature $T_{nem}$ much lower than $T^*$ for $p <$ 0.11.
-However, torque-magnetometry measurements in YBa$_2$Cu$_3$O$_y$ (YBCO) ($p \geq$ 0.11) provide thermodynamic evidence for the rotational symmetry breaking setting in at $T^*$, suggesting the onset of pseudogap is associated with a second-order nematic phase transition \cite{SatoY17}.
-It is unclear whether these contradictory results come from the different techniques and standards in determining the relevant temperatures.
-Recently, the studies on the nematic order in iron-based superconductors show that the spontaneous nematic transition can be well studied by measuring the elastoresistivity above the transition temperature \cite{ChuJH12,KuoHH16,LiuZ16,GuY17}, which suggests that it may also provide key information in understanding the nematicity in cuprates.
+Many electronic orders such as electronic stripes and charge ordering \cite{TranquadaJM95,WuT11,GhiringhelliG12,NetoEH14,CominR14}, and nematic order that break the in-plane rotational symmetry from $C_4$ to $C_2$ \cite{AndoY02,HinkovV08,DaouR10,LawlerMJ13,AchkarAJ16,ChoiniereO15,ChoiniereO17,ZhengY17,WuJ17} have been observed in the pseudogap state in high-$T_c$ superconducting cuprates.
+Previous results from Nernst measurements show two types of nematicity in YBa$_2$Cu$_3$O$_{6+\delta}$ (YBCO) within the pseudogap state \cite{DaouR10,ChoiniereO15,ChoiniereO17}.
+The first type tracks the charge-density-wave (CDW) modulations around hole concentration $p$ = 0.12 and the second one tracks the pseudogap energy with the onset temperature of nematicity $T_{nem}$ much lower than the onset temperature of the pseudogap state $T^*$ for $p <$ 0.11.
+However, torque-magnetometry measurements in YBCO ($p \geq$ 0.11) and HgBa$_2$CuO$_{4+\delta}$ (Hg-1201) provide thermodynamic evidence for the rotational symmetry breaking at $T^*$, suggesting the onset of pseudogap state is associated with a second-order nematic phase transition \cite{SatoY17,Murayama2019}.
+It is not clear whether these contradictory results come from the different techniques and standards in determining the relevant temperatures.
+What's more, Raman scattering measurements and elastoresistance measurements on Bi$_{2-y}$Pb$_{y}$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212) suggest the existence of a nematic quantum critical point around the endpoint of the pseudogap~\cite{Auvray2019,Ishida2020}.
+Resonant X-ray scattering study on the La$_{1.6-x}$Nd$_{0.4}$Sr$_x$CuO$_4$ indicates the vanishment of nematic order beyond the pseudogap state~\cite{Naman2021}.
+A recent temperature-dependent angle-resolved photoemission spectroscopy (ARPES) study of nematicity in slightly overdoped Bi-2212 shows that the nematicity is enhanced in the pseudogap state and is suppressed in the superconducting state~\cite{Nakata2021}.
+These studies highlight the correlation between the nematicity and pseudogap state, which means that nematicity could be an important part to understand the pseudogap and superconductivity in high-$T_c$ superconductors.

+The studies on the nematic order in iron-based superconductors show that the spontaneous nematic transition can be well studied by measuring the elastoresistivity above the transition temperature~\cite{ChuJH12,KuoHH16,LiuZ16,GuY17}, which suggests that it may also provide key information in understanding the nematicity in cuprate superconductors.